|

 value but that is not the primary motivation for its creation and

+dissemination.
 Popular Music: Music created for the purpose of satisfying

 a commercial demand.
 Popular Music is "popular" by